YWCA GP in Action - March 2026

 Lessons on Black Entrepreneurs

 For Black History Month, students in our Propel Braddock Hills Early Learning classroom engaged in hands-on educational activities, including crafts that helped students learn about Philip B. Downing, inventor of the modern mailbox, and Garrett Morgan, inventor of the three-way traffic signal.
-We’re proud to offer culturally relevant Early Learning education that helps students of all backgrounds learn about history and envision exciting futures.
+We’re proud to offer culturally relevant Early Learning education that helps students of all backgrounds learn about history and envision a future full of possibilities.

 Career Pathways Visits

-Last month, high school PATHmakers visited Point Park University and Duquesne University.
-At Point Park, students were introduced to a variety of potential majors and met directly with faculty during an open house.
+Last month, High School (HS) PATHmakers visited Point Park University and Duquesne University.
+At Point Park, students were introduced to a variety of potential majors and met with faculty during an open house.
 At Duquesne, they toured campus with a specific focus on exploring nursing.
-After learning to use stethoscopes and assistive technology, PATHmakers had the opportunity to attend a Q&A where they connected with Duquesne staff and students.
+After learning to use stethoscopes and assistive technology, HS PATHmakers had the opportunity to attend a Q&A where they connected with staff and students.

 Eggs-ellent Engineering